relulz/Shortwave/README.md

 If you haven't installed Flatpak yet, you can download it from [here](https://flatpak.org/setup/).

 ## Building
-Shortwave requires Rust nightly features like async/await, so you have to use Rust 1.39+.
-It is expected that async/await will be included in Rust 1.39 which gets released in November.
-After that you can compile Shortwave again with a stable Rust version.

 ### Building with Flatpak + GNOME Builder
 Shortwave can be built and run with [GNOME Builder](https://wiki.gnome.org/Apps/Builder) >= 3.28.
 Just clone the repo and hit the run button!